RuanCosta-Jitterbit/webappsnap/README.md

 - Connects to a PMM server, loads dashboards and takes screen shots of whole screens or portions (HTML elements), saving the images as JPG or PNG.
 - Uses Puppeteer to run a headless Chromium web browser.
 - Works on PMM1 and PMM2.
+- What to snap (whole dashboards, panels, buttons, menus, etc.) are defined in a JSON file.

 ## Prerequisites